csiu/coursework-stat545/homework/hw10-data-from-the-web.md

 *Note: I have saved the data to [gist: ea40d624baa5b172c561](https://gist.github.com/csiu/ea40d624baa5b172c561)*

 ## Analysis
-In my analysis, I want to answer 1 main question: **given the list of abandoned pets, what are the names of the pets that are not commonly colored e.g. special**.
+In my analysis, I want to answer 1 main question:

+> **Given the list of abandoned pets, what are the names of the pets that are not commonly colored i.e. the Shoyrus that are not colored red, green, yellow, or blue**.

 The first thing to do is to read in the data.